Tom Snyder: Tomorrow with Tom Snyder

 Snyder gained national fame as the host of Tomorrow with Tom Snyder (more commonly known as The Tomorrow Show), which aired late nights after The Tonight Show on NBC from 1973 to 1982.
 It was a talk show unlike the usual late-night fare, with Snyder, cigarette in hand, alternating between asking hard-hitting questions and offering personal observations that made the interview seem more like a conversation.

-Unique one-on-one exchanges were common to the program, notably with John Lennon in 1975, John Lydon of PiL and The Sex Pistols in 1980, Charles Manson, actor and writer Sterling Hayden, author Harlan Ellison, and author and philosopher Ayn Rand.
+Unique one-on-one exchanges were common to the program, notably with John Lennon in 1975, John Lydon of PiL and the Sex Pistols in 1980, Charles Manson in 1981, actor and writer Sterling Hayden, author Harlan Ellison, and author and philosopher Ayn Rand.
 A one-on-one program with David Brenner as the sole guest revealed that Snyder and Brenner worked together on several documentaries.
+In 1981, "Weird Al" Yankovic had his first appearance on national TV performing "Another One Rides the Bus".

 An infamous edition of The Tomorrow Show broadcast on October 31, 1979, saw Snyder interview the rock group KISS.
 During the episode, a visibly irritated Gene Simmons (bass) and Paul Stanley (guitar) tried to contain the bombastic (and drunk) Ace Frehley (lead guitar), whose nonstop laughter and joking overshadowed the rest of the band.
 Snyder and Peter Criss (drummer) were obviously enjoying it though, chiming in with several jokes, much to Frehley's delight, and Simmons' disgust.
 Criss made repeated references to his large gun collection, to the chagrin of Simmons.
 Some of the footage from this show was later included on the Kissology—The Ultimate KISS Collection Vol. 2: 1978–1991 (2007) DVD.

 In the late 1970s Snyder interviewed Disney animator Ward Kimball regarding his toy train collection and his full-size trains.
 Snyder appeared to be as happy as a "kid in a candy store," picking up various locomotives and asking lots of questions.
 Snyder's love of toy trains started with his first Lionel locomotive, a scale steam switcher, which he claimed never worked too well.
 His collection was later donated to a New Jersey toy train club, the NJ Hi-Railers.

 When not grilling guests, Snyder would often joke around with offstage crewmen, often breaking out in the distinctively hearty laugh that was the basis of Dan Aykroyd's impersonation of Snyder on Saturday Night Live (12 occasions, 1976–79 and 1995).
 Following a disastrous experiment with turning Tomorrow into a more typical talk show—renaming it Tomorrow Coast to Coast and adding a live audience and co-host Rona Barrett (all of which Snyder resented)—the show was canceled in fall 1981, to make way for the up-and-coming young comedian David Letterman, after Snyder turned down moving to the 1:30 to 2:30 am time slot after Letterman.